 Other Tips and Cautions For Using Pruners

 - Work comfortably.
 The primary concern with pruner use is that you are making a lot of cuts using just your hand muscles.
 This can lead to fatigue and soreness, and repetitive stress injury at worse.
 To stave off these problems always use the deepest part of the blade to cut, to get maximum leverage.
-Operate the pruners with the balls of your hand and finger bases, not finger tips.
+Operate the pruners with the balls of your hand and finger bases, not fingertips.
 When the wood resists a pruner cut due to its thickness or density (ironwood is a lot harder to cut than pine), switch to your loppers.

-- Try carrying them a belt holster for easy access.
+- Try carrying them in a belt holster for easy access.
 Go to a place where professional gardeners work, such as a botanical garden, and you will see that everyone is carrying a pruner on his or her belt.
 Buy a holster that your pruners fit snugly into and with a hole at the bottom.
 This allows wood chips, dust, and debris to fall out instead of collecting in there, as it will tend to.

-- Cutting wires.
+- Don't cut wires.
 At some point, you will be tempted to cut a piece of metal wire with your pruners.
 Don’t do it; you will permanently nick the blade, making every single cut you make afterward just a teeny bit harder.
 Some pruners, though, have a small notch where the wire can be inserted and cut.

 - Keep ‘em sharp and clean.
 Dull pruners are useless and easily sharpened.
 Marie Iannotti has you covered with her gallery step-by-step on cleaning and sharpening pruners.